KAVALAPPARA SWAROOPAM ..FAMILY DIETY ARYANKAVILAMMA

 ‘The rock is then cut to size carefully depending on the style and dimensions of the sculpture.
 Then we outline a rough outline of the sculpture on the stone.After the markings are done, the stone is cut to the basic shape of the sculpture.
 Then we chisel out the unwanted parts and polish after artisans many months of back-breaking toil the sculpture is ready to leave the studio.We still follow the traditional scales of measurements and calculations – Yavam (0.375mm), Viral (3cm), Kol (72 cm), etc

-”depending upon the size and quality of work, the sculptor takes three months to six months to complete the work Velayudhan Mooppar continued.
-Nowadays we collect Charnockite blocks from Killimangalam for sculpturing, We hand over the sculpture to temple authorities.If it’s a ”shadadhara installation ”, we may provide other accessories which are buried under the floor of sanctum sanctorum.the accessories are arranged as shown in the above diagram.”
+”Depending upon the size and quality of work, the sculptor takes three months to six months to complete the work Velayudhan Mooppar continued.
+Nowadays we collect Charnockite blocks from Killimangalam for sculpturing, We hand over the sculpture to temple authorities.If it’s a ”shadadhara installation ”, we may provide other accessories which are buried under the floor of sanctum sanctorum.the accessories are arranged as shown interest the above diagram.”